Chad: Transport

 Civil war crippled the development of transport infrastructure; in 1987, Chad had only 30 km of paved roads.
 Successive road rehabilitation projects improved the network to 550 km by 2004.
 Nevertheless, the road network is limited; roads are often unusable for several months of the year.
-With no railways of its own, Chad depends heavily on Cameroon's rail system for the transport of Chadian exports and imports to and from the seaport of Douala.
+With no railways of its own, Chad depends heavily on Cameroon's rail system for the transport of exports and imports to and from the seaport of Douala.

-As of 2013 Chad had an estimated 59 airports, only 9 of which had paved runways.
-An international airport serves the capital and provides regular nonstop flights to Paris and several African cities.
+Three trans-African automobile routes pass through Chad: the Tripoli-Cape Town Highway; the Dakar-Ndjamena Highway; and the Ndjamena-Djibouti Highway.
+As of 2013 Chad had an estimated 59 airports, 9 of which had paved runways.
+The N'Djamena International Airport serves the capital and provides regular direct flights to Paris and several African cities.

 Energy

-Chad's energy sector has had years of mismanagement by the parastatal Chad Water and Electric Society (STEE), which provides power for 15% of the capital's citizens and covers only 1.5% of the national population.
-Most Chadians burn biomass fuels such as wood and animal manure for power.
+Chad's energy sector has had years of mismanagement by the parastatal Chad Water and Electric Society which provides power for 15% of the capital's citizens and covers only 1.5% of the national population.
+Most Chadians burn biomass fuels such as wood and manure for power.

 ExxonMobil leads a consortium of Chevron and Petronas that has invested $3.7 billion to develop oil reserves estimated at one billion barrels in southern Chad.
 Oil production began in 2003 with the completion of a pipeline (financed in part by the World Bank) that links the southern oilfields to terminals on the Atlantic coast of Cameroon.
 As a condition of its assistance, the World Bank insisted that 80% of oil revenues be spent on development projects.
 In January 2006 the World Bank suspended its loan programme when the Chadian government passed laws reducing this amount.
-On 14 July 2006, the World Bank and Chad signed a memorandum of understanding under which the Government of Chad commits 70% of its spending to priority poverty reduction programmes.
+In July 2006, the World Bank and Chad signed a memorandum of understanding under which the government commits 70% of its spending to priority poverty reduction programmes.

 Telecommunications

 The telecommunication system is basic and expensive, with fixed telephone services provided by the state telephone company SotelTchad.
-In 2000, there were only 14 fixed telephone lines per 10,000 inhabitants in the country, one of the lowest telephone densities in the world.

-Gateway Communications, a pan-African wholesale connectivity and telecommunications provider also has a presence in Chad.
-In September 2013, Chad's Ministry for Posts and Information & Communication Technologies (PNTIC) announced that the country will be seeking a partner for fiber optic technology.
+In 2000, there were 14 fixed telephone lines per 10,000 inhabitants in the country, one of the lowest telephone densities in the world.
+Gateway Communications, a pan-African wholesale connectivity and telecommunications provider, has a presence in Chad.
+In 2013, the Ministry for Posts and Information & Communication Technologies announced that the country would be seeking a partner for fibre optic technology.
+Chad is investing over €175 million to roll out a major 1,200-kilometre national fibre-optic backbone.

-Chad is ranked last in the World Economic Forum's Network Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
-In September 2010 the mobile phone penetration rate was estimated at 24.3% over a population estimate of 10.7 million.
+Chad is ranked last in the World Economic Forum's Network Readiness Index – an indicator for determining the development level of a country's information and communication technologies.
+In 2010 the mobile phone penetration rate was estimated at 24.3% over a population estimate of 10.7 million.